Karanos96/ClientTelegram/README.md

           "Phonenumber": "+39xxxxxxxxxx"
       }
    ```
-   4. Now you must required the telegram code, call the  `/api/Auth/Phonenumber` endpoint with the
+   IV.
+Now you must required the telegram code, call the  `/api/Auth/Phonenumber` endpoint with the
       POST method, sending this object:
    ```json
       {